-2.1 Sample preparation
+86 A. Sample preparation

-Experiments have been performed using the following sample: 76 mM 99 % enriched 13C, 15N-labeled L-leucine (Leu) in 90 % H2O 10 % D2O solution.
-13C- and 15N-enriched L-leucine were purchased from Sigma-Aldrich and used as it stands.
-The 13C-NMR spectrum of the labeled Leu molecule is shown in Fig. 1.
-We also show, separately, the signals of the individual 13C nuclei.
+Experiments have been performed using the following sample: 76 mM 99% enriched 13C,15N labeled L-leucine (Leu) in 90% H2O 10% D2O solution.
+13C,15N enriched L-leucine were purchased from Sigma-Aldrich and used as it stands.
+13C-NMR spectrum of the labelled Leu molecule is shown in Figure 1.
+We also show separately the signals of the individual carbon nuclei.
 Broadband proton decoupling was used to simplify the spectrum.
-Here, we will focus on a three-spin system formed by the C^{γ} and two C^{δ} nuclei of the isopropyl moiety.
-We will study polarization transfer in this subsystem upon fast switching of the external magnetic field obtained by a transfer of the sample though the stray field of the high-field NMR magnet.
+Here, we will focus on a three-spin system, formed by the C^γ and two C^δ nuclei of the isopropyl moiety.
+We will study polarization transfer in this subsystem upon fast switch of the external magnetic field obtained by a transfer of the sample though the stray field of a high-field NMR magnet.